|

 d. incoming alternator frequency is too fast.

-10. The division of load between alternators operating in parallel is
+10. The division of load between alternators operating in parallel is accomplished by changing the

-a. field excitation.
+a.
+Field excitation.

 b. speed of the prime movers.